 Summer Movie Nights

-Free movies are to be shown in the plaza outside the Vancouver Art Gallery in the 800 block of West Georgia Street on the following dates in 2022.
-All of the films start at around 9:00 pm.
+Free movies were shown in the plaza outside the Vancouver Art Gallery in the 800 block of West Georgia Street on the following Thursdays in 2022.
+All of the films started at around 9:00 pm.
+2023 details will likely be similar.

 (Note: Times are approximate and details are subject to change.)